-call write(ioname,workspace,nelem,nelemt,status);
+call write(ioname,workspace,offset,nelem,nelemt,status);

-The write call attempts to write from the specified workspace the requested number (nelem) of elements onto the frame specified by the given ioname.
+The write call attempts to write from the specified workspace (starting offset items from the beginning of the workspace) the requested number (nelem) of elements onto the frame specified by the given ioname.
 The number of elements actually written is returned (nelemt).
 The behavior of the write call with respect to the "write" pointer is similar to that described above for the read call with respect to the "read" pointer, except that there is no write delimiter.
-Writing begins with the current item of the frame.
-Thus for a linear frame, writing begins with the element pointed to by the "write" pointer.
+Writing begins with the current item of Thus for a linear frame, writing begins with the the frame. element pointed to by the "write" pointer.
 Writing is normally terminated by the writing of nelem elements.
 The "write" pointer is moved to correspond to the element after the last one written.
 For a sectional frame Y, writing begins with the first element (pointed to by the "write" pointer for X) of the current subframe X, where the current subframe is that pointed to by the "current" pointer for the frame Y of which X is a subframe.
-Writing is normally terminated by the writing of nelem elements. "current" pointer for Y and the "write" pointer for X are The moved to correspond to the first element of the next frame X. See BF.1.09.
+Writing is normally terminated by the writing of nelem elements. "current" pointer for Y and the "write" pointer for X are The moved to correspond to the first element of the next frame X. See BF.1.06.